ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

-1. During the setup/pairing phase, the accessory and owning device interact with the central service, which signs each temporal key using a blind signature scheme The owning device stores the signatures for each key `Y_i`.
+1. During the setup/pairing phase, the accessory and owning device interact with the central service, which signs each temporal key using a blind signature scheme.
+   The owning device stores the signatures for each key `Y_i`.

 1. When it wishes to retrieve the location for a given accessory